rafelafrance/traiter/README.md

 The "lib" directory contains code extracted from the Jupyper notebooks that may be used in production.

-The "schema" directory contains the scripts and notes for build the traits database.
+The "schema" directory contains the scripts and notes to build the traits database.